AT&T vs Internet Providers in Mobile, AL

 T-Mobile Home Internet

-T-Mobile uses the cellular 5G and 4G LTE network to deliver home internet service without a physical cable installation.
-It delivers variable speeds depending on local tower congestion and signal strength at your specific address, and does not guarantee consistent speeds the way a dedicated fiber connection does.
+T-Mobile Home Internet uses the cellular 5G and 4G LTE network to deliver home internet service without a physical cable installation at your property.
+It is available broadly across Mobile but delivers variable speeds depending on local tower congestion and signal strength at your specific address.
+T-Mobile Home Internet does not guarantee consistent speeds the way a dedicated fiber connection does throughout the day.

 Provider Starting Price Data Cap Contract